oneil512/INSIGHT/README.md

 1. Sign up for [OpenAI](https://platform.openai.com/signup)

-2. Expose the following environment variables
+2. Expose the following environment variable
-    - EMAIL
     - OPENAI_API_KEY

     OR

-    Add your email and api key to the config file.
+    Add your api key to the config file.
 IF YOU DO THIS, DO NOT COMMIT THEM WITH ANY VERSION CONTROL SYSTEM!

 3. run `pip install -r requirements.txt`
 4. run `python main.py`